We're Ready to Build

 Sarah Daniels, PhD

-Sarah is an environmental health scientist whose work sits at the boundary of exposure research and clinical translation.
-She holds a PhD in Environmental Health Sciences with a focus on blood biomarkers of chemical exposures and disease outcomes.
-She has spearheaded large population health studies on diabetes, endocrine disruption and gut microbiota dysfunction.
-Before Homeworld, she co-founded a startup serving communities affected by natural disasters and conducted health services research at the Department of Veterans Affairs.
-At Homeworld, Sarah has driven the research that has budded into this initiative, through conducting the studies, building the evidence base, and defining the scientific agenda.
-She now leads Engineered Resilience.
+Sarah came to this problem as an environmental health scientist frustrated that her field constantly generates toxicity data for regulators but lacks data on addressable targets for biotech interventions.
+She holds a PhD from UC Berkeley, where she focused on blood biomarkers of chemical exposures and adverse health outcomes.
+She has spearheaded population health studies on diabetes, endocrine disruption, and gut microbiota dysfunction.
+Before Homeworld, Sarah conducted health services and economics research at the Department of Veterans Affairs.
+At Homeworld, she drove the research that budded into this initiative by building the evidence base and defining the scientific agenda.
+Sarah now leads Engineered Resilience.

 Daniel Goodwin